 When you don't want to go shopping...

 Why you should go: a huge variety of food.
 Surprising green spaces.
 A melting pot of ethnicities.
-English is an official language and widely spoken.
+And English is an official language and widely spoken.

 A quick note about accessibility in Singapore: Singapore is easy to get around even if you've got a pushchair or use a mobility device.
 The MRT (underground train), museums, gardens and zoo all cater for people with mobility devices.